Patrick-Doyne/C/Computer Systems and Low Level Programming/IPv4-Progression/READme.md

   1)Variables and Methods
     -IPv4 address: a quartet of intergers ranged 0-255 with a period as a delimeter between each inclusive pair-wise pair acting as a typical I.P address.
-    -Alias: a character respresentation of what would likely be a username for an employee, quest wifi user, etc -The functionality (semantics aside ofc) of many core functions remains the same, however, the implementation is vastly different
+    -Alias: a character respresentation of what would likely be a username for an employee, quest wifi user, etc -The functionality of many core functions remains relatively the same, however, the implementation is vastly different.
   2)Input/Out and Storage:
     - allows user to specify a file to store new information into a new file or import an existing file
     - allows user to save to a new file or override the current file